 ADRA is fully accredited with the New Zealand Government’s Ministry of Foreign Affairs and Trade.
 The stringent accreditation process provides the New Zealand Government and New Zealand public with the confidence that ADRA is a professional, well-managed, community-based organisation capable of delivering successful development outcomes.

-ADRA New Zealand is a member of the New Zealand Council for International Development (NZCFID), adherent to the NZCFID Code of Conduct and have staff who are members of the Fundraising Institute of New Zealand.
+ADRA New Zealand is a member of the New Zealand Council for International Development (CID), adherent to the CID Code of Conduct and have staff who are members of the Fundraising Institute of New Zealand.

 ADRA is also an organisational Sphere member and comply to their standards.